 Married man becomes Maronite Catholic priest in US

-ST. LOUIS (AP) — A married priest has been ordained by the Maronite Catholic Church in the United States for the first time in nearly a century.
-His wife and daughter were on hand to support him.
+ST. LOUIS (AP) — The Maronite Catholic Church in the United States has ordained a married priest for the first time in nearly a century, after Pope Francis gave his permission.

-Maronites are among more than a dozen Eastern Catholic church groups in the U.S. that accept the authority of the pope but have many of their own rituals and liturgy.
+Maronites are among more than a dozen Eastern Catholic church groups in the United States.
+Eastern Catholics accept the authority of the pope, but have many of their own rituals and liturgy.

-“Almost half of our priests in Lebanon are married, so it’s not an unusual event in the life of the Maronite church, though in the United States it is,” said Deacon Louis Peters, chancellor at St. Raymond’s.
+“Almost half of our priests in Lebanon are married, so it’s not an unusual event in the life of the Maronite Church, though in the United States it is,” Deacon Louis Peters, chancellor at St. Raymond’s, said Thursday.

-That remains to be seen.
-Peters said the pope’s action does not lift the ban on married priests in the U.S., but that it’s simply an exception
+Peters said the pope’s action does not lift the ban on married priests in the U.S. It is simply an exception.

 “This is certainly not an automatic indication that the mandate of celibacy within Roman rite will be overturned,” said Randy Rosenberg, a theological studies professor at Saint Louis University.

-Akiki completed seminary studies at Holy Spirit University in Lebanon, Our Lady of Lebanon Maronite Seminary in Washington, D.C., and the Aquinas Institute of Theology in St. Louis.
+Akiki, 41, completed seminary studies at Holy Spirit University in Lebanon, Our Lady of Lebanon Maronite Seminary in Washington, D.C., and the Aquinas Institute of Theology in St. Louis.
+He has been a deacon at St. Raymond’s since 2009 and worked as the assistant to the bishop.
+He and his wife, Manal Kassab, have one daughter, Perla, 8.

 Peters said that in the most recent Maronite Patriarchal Synod, the church reaffirmed its position in support of allowing married priests, a tradition that, worldwide, dates back centuries.